 - Ladies, do your manicures and pedicures at home

 - Cut back on clothing purchases

-- Shop around for lower insurance rates
+- Shop around for lower life insurance rates with Policy Genius

 - Work to save money on groceries